idvorkin/idvorkin.github.io/_d/anxiety_management.md

 - What am I trying to control
 - If I had a magic wand and had one wish, what would I change

 Often the thing you're trying to control is a link in a chain of deeper issues.
 The more of these you find the better, each is a point of potential influence!
-An example about getting sick.
+An example about getting sick...

+TODO - Add a personal example.

 Not the bottom of the chain is often controlling how you want to feel.
 You can't control how you feel, but you can maximize your influence over it, using meditation and finding hope.

 #### Brainstorm how to maximize your influence.

-You get hope from
+You get hope from...

 #### Implement your influence